jannes-io/steam-workshop-downloader/README.md

 ## Features
 - Automatically download Steam workshop items,
 - Completely cross-platform compatible thanks to Node,
+- All files are automatically lowercase for linux servers,
 - Only download items that were updated since last run,
 - Automatic Arma3Server command line generator,
 - No bullshit with Arma3Server locking the mods, all mods save to timestamped directories,